Mist drifting between the quartz-sandstone pillars of Wulingyuan, the scenic area at the heart of Zhangjiajie in northwest Hunan

 The Tianzi Mountain ridgeline north of Yuanjiajie, with sandstone peaks rising through cloud across the wider Wulingyuan composition

-Tianzi Mountain ridge(the wider Wulingyuan composition)
+Tianzi Mountain Ridge(the wider Wulingyuan composition)

 The Bailong Elevator climbing the bare cliff face of Wulingyuan, the world's tallest outdoor elevator at 326 metres